wongsingfo/comp-sys/docs/net-sys/nginx.md

 1. TOC
 {:toc}

+## Overview

 [Model](https://www.nginx.com/blog/inside-nginx-how-we-designed-for-performance-scale/):

+- A cache loader: runs at startup to load the disk‑based cache into memory
-- A master process
+- A master process: performs the privileged operations
 - several workder processes
-- A cache manager
+- A cache manager: runs periodically and prunes entries from the disk caches to keep them within the configured sizes.

 NGINX files and directories:

 - `/etc/nginx/nginx.conf`: default configuration entry point
 - `/etc/nginx/conf.d/`: Files in this directory ending in `.conf` are included in the top-level `http` block from within the `/etc/nginx/nginx.conf` file.
 - `/var/log/nginx/`
 - use `nginx -s` to send signal.
-Note that this command should be executed under the same user that started nginx.
+Note that this command sometimes need to be executed by the privileged user.

-Context:

-- `http`, `stream`
+Trun `lua_code_cache` off for the ease of debugging (the lua code will be reloaded at every request).

 ## Configuration